-Over the last year our funds under management have grown from \$98.3M to \$107.5M, with the number of customers supporting us remaining above 2000.
+Over the last year funds under management for Community Bank Coleraine & District has grown from \$107.5M to \$108.5M, with the number of customers remaining above 2000.

-With the increased use of technology, and with the effect of the Covid-19 restrictions, teller transactions have dropped from 11,740 last year to 11,312 this year, and the number of accounts has risen to 2,037.
+With the increased use of technology, teller transactions have dropped from 11,312 last year to 10,400 this year, and the number of accounts has risen to 3,353.
 This has been due to several factors, including the good work that our team have done making sure that our customers have the accounts that they need, and the support of you, our customers.